SilentCog/rpgjs/README.md

  - intro
  - frames

-`version` specifies the version of the game, intro is the text displayed on start up (in addition to the intro text from the first room).
-Frames is an object literal which defines the bulk of your game.
+`version` specifies the version of the game, `intro` is the text displayed on start up (in addition to the intro text from the first room).
+Frames is an object which defines the bulk of your game.

 ### Frames